andreasschuele/product-detector/README.md

 # Product Detector

-The Product Detector is a web application that support the classification of products based on taken pictures.

-_The application is a proof of concept._
+The Product Detector is a simple web application that supports the classification of products based on taken pictures.
+Users can create products and maintain additional information, as easily record product pictures for machine learning.
+The machine learning approach uses a lightweight CNN (MobileNetV2) and TensorFlow 2 for the classification task.
+The application is a proof of concept developed as part of a study program and is based on a food retailer scenario to classify fruits and vegetables at the checkout.

 ## Showcase